CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/Core Vocab/à-Domain Markers & Numbers.md

 h | raised to the power, continuous | repeated application, discrete x | addition point | b6 notation

-## Domain Markers

-## Range

 ## Numbers
 Hey so numbers are a thing.
 They're a special kind of adjective which can be animated to act as multiplication.
 In general, multiplication is the default as in spoken settings, making working logarithmically easiest.
-For numbers smaller than what would be called `ŋà`, you can either use base six or multiplicitive notation.
+For numbers smaller than what would be called `ŋà`, you can either use base six or multiplicative notation.
+I don't really like quantified measure words, but I also do need some numbers sometimes.
+## Ordinals
+Say like arabic numerals (e.g. 23b6 is said `xàbšàžà`) with the tones on the numbers following `xàb` being unimportant (and thus largely free) as it is unambiguous that you're talking about a number.
+If you want to get spicy about it, you could use the tones to indicate the change between sexits but that's not required.
+## Addition
+See UNLWS documentation for a better description of how to do that.